Nebraska Merriam Turkey Hunts

 - Concerning choke tubes, getting your shotgun to pattern well with turkey loads is the proper constriction of your choke tube.
 Please do some research in this area.

-- Please go to the following Nebraska Game and Parks web pages for great information tools in helping get your turkey shotgun ready for your Nebraska guided turkey hunt or Nebraska self-guided Turkey hunt: Shotgun Check and Turkey Target.
+- Go to Nebraska Game and Parks web pages for great information tools in helping get your turkey shotgun ready for your Nebraska guided turkey hunt or Nebraska self-guided Turkey hunt: Shotgun Check and Turkey Target.

-- Other shotgun turkey hunting gear items you might want to considering looking at is a Primos Trigger Stick or some type of Turkey Shooting Sticks that are now on the market.
+- Other shotgun turkey hunting gear items you might want to look at is a Primos Trigger Stick or some type of Turkey Shooting Sticks that are now on the market.